G-gnome/annotate/README.md

 # Funannotate
-Project template for doing a funannotate annotation set.
-I used the template to generate the code I used for this project (see pipeline)
+I used the funannotate template to generate the code I used for this project (see pipeline)